-$R{covered}^{DKK}$ shall be based on the option-adjusted yield from Nykredit Realkreditindeks (Bloomberg ticker NYKROYTM).
+$R{\it covered}^{\it DKK}$ shall be based on the option-adjusted yield from Nykredits $\it Realkreditindeks$ (RIC .NYKROYTM).

-The maturity used for Y{rfr}^{DKK} shall correspond to the duration of the option-adjusted Nykredit Realkreditindeks yields (Bloomberg ticker NYKRRYTM).
+The maturity used for $Y{rfr}^{DKK}$ shall correspond to the duration of the option-adjusted Nykredits Realkreditindeks yields (RIC .NYKRRYTM).

-- 282. The resulting $S{covered}^{DKK}$ is relevant for AAA Financials in the calculation for DKK. - 283.
-Nykredit Realkreditindeks includes a representative extract of the Danish covered bond market.
+- 283. The resulting $S{covered}^{DKK}$ is relevant for AAA Financials in the calculation for DKK. - 284.
+Nykredits Realkreditindeks includes a representative extract of the Danish covered bond market.
 The index includes both covered bonds with short and long maturities.
 See also the accompanying annex to this section.

 10.C.5.
-Inputs used to determine S{gov} and S{corp}
+Inputs used to determine $S{gov}$ and $S{corp}$

-- 284. For determining the spread S{gov} on government bonds, the starting point is the information of insurance market data relevant for the currency (or country) whose VA is calculated.
+- 285. For determining the spread $S{gov}$ on government bonds, the starting point is the information of insurance market data relevant for the currency (or country) whose VA is calculated.
 This information is composed of two elements: - a.
 The composition of the reference portfolio of yield market indices of government bonds for the currency (or country).
-This composition is applied by considering for each component of the portfolio (i.e. each issuer) its relative market value (the percentage of the total market value of the portfolio). - b.
+This composition is applied considering for each component of the portfolio (i.e. each issuer) its relative market value (the percentage of the total market value of the portfolio). - b.
 It is also necessary to know the duration of each component of the reference portfolio.

 Each relative market value and its corresponding duration build a model bond (i.e. a model bond is a government bond with the duration for such bond in the currency or country where the VA is calculated).
 Since in the case of government bonds the selected yield market indices are yield curves, this means that each model bond is the value of the yield curve for each issuer at the relevant maturity.

-285. The following financial market inputs are also necessary:
+- 286. The following financial market inputs are also necessary: - a.

-- a.
 The market yields corresponding to the currency and duration of each model point representing the government bonds as referred above and in section 9, - b.
 The basic risk-free interest rates corresponding to the currency and durations of each model point representing the government bonds as referred above and in section 9, - c.
-The risk corrections corresponding to the currency and durations of each model point representing the government bonds as referred above and in section 9. - 286.
-Where the average duration of the relevant government bond, in which the insurance and reinsurance undertakings of a given market are invested in, does not coincide with one of the maturities of the yield curve, EIOPA uses a linear interpolation to find the interest rate of the government bond and/or the basic risk-free rate and/or the risk correction that corresponds to the average duration. - 287.
-For determining the spread S{corp} on assets other than government bonds, the same approach applies mutatis mutandis.
+The risk corrections corresponding to the currency and durations of each model point representing the government bonds as referred above and in section 9. - 287.
+Where the average duration of the relevant government bond in which the insurance and reinsurance undertakings of a given market are invested in does not coincide with one of the maturities of the yield curve, EIOPA uses a linear interpolation to find the interest rate of the government bond and/or the basic risk-free rate and/or the risk correction that corresponds to the average duration.
+In case the average duration of the relevant government bond is greater than the highest available maturity of the corresponding yield curve, the interest rate of the highest available maturity is used. - 288.
+For determining the spread $S{corp}$ on assets other than government bonds, the same approach applies mutatis mutandis.

-Table 16.
-Specification of the input for the calculation of the VA
+Table 16 - Specification of the input for the calculation of the VA